arcadiogm/Polyhedra-ExploreEXPANDER_Q1-25/Expander-CompilerCollection/readme.md

 # ExpanderCompilerCollection

-Expander is a proof generation backend for the Polyhedra Network.
-The ExpanderCompilerCollection - ECC is a component of the Expander proof system.
+ExpanderCompilerCollection - ECC is a component of the Expander proof system.
 It transforms circuits written in [gnark](https://github.com/Consensys/gnark) into an intermediate representation (IR) of a layered circuit.
 This IR can later be used by the [Expander prover](https://github.com/PolyhedraZK/Expander) to generate proofs.

 ## Documentation